 Common Mistakes of Businesses Owners and Entrepreneurs

-1 The fallacy of "do what you love and the money will come!"
+Mistake #1: The fallacy of "do what you love, and the money will come!"

 I know of one business owner who met challenges with a well-oiled avoidance technique.
-Every time he was stumped, he'd come up with a new idea, bigger vision, or an entirely different direction to keep the excitement alive.
+Every time he was stumped, he'd come up with a new idea, a bigger vision, or an entirely different direction to keep the excitement alive.
 This strategy distracted him from the unpleasant realities of a failing business but rarely solved the real problems at hand—a cherished recipe that results in a business disaster.
-And another great example of how governing ourselves is critical in business.